Nayem73/MY-TECH-SHEET/java/Java OOPs Concepts in 120 minutes.md

 # Inheritance

+* Inheritance is a key principle of Object-Oriented Programming (OOP) where one class acquires the properties (fields) and behaviors (methods) of another class

 * When we have multiple classes to share similar behaviour(mehtods) and attributes(fields)

 * For example, let's say we have banking system, we can have commercial account, personal account, loan account etc. In these classes, we have some common behavior but at the same time we also have some different behavior so whenever you have such scenario always think about applying the concept of inheritance.